goodbuddyo/sqlalch-currencies/README.md

 ### SQLAlch-Currencies Getting Started

-After cloning the SQLAlch-Currencies repo, cd to the folder, create a venv and install the requests package.
+After cloning the SQLAlch-Currencies repo, cd to the folder, create a venv and install the requests and click packages.

 $ python -m venv venv
 $ source venv/bin/activate
 (venv) $ python -m pip install requests
+(venv) $ python -m pip install click

 The other imported packages are already part of the Python Standard Library